 AOS’ Approach to Corrective Jaw Surgery

-Start with a visit to our office for an initial consultation.
+Start with a visit to our Peoria or Galesburg office for an initial consultation.
 We often see patients after a referral from their orthodontist or neurologist.
-Dr. Busch, Dr. Otte, or Dr. Schroeder will perform a comprehensive examination, including taking measurements, photographs, digital impressions, and a CT scan.
+Dr. Busch or Dr. Schroeder will perform a comprehensive examination, including taking measurements, photographs, digital impressions, and a CT scan.

 If you require corrective jaw surgery, your surgeon will discuss the procedure and recovery process with you.
 The operation offers extensive benefits, but it does require a lengthy recuperation with dietary and activity restrictions.
 Associated Oral & Maxillofacial Surgeons prioritizes patient care and transparency, and we will take the time to answer any questions you may have.